---->

 accepted technical jargon then, so that eg Gilbert himself had to

 invent some terms like 'electricity'.
-In another bit of latin
+In another bit of Latin

 innovation, he coined a term for mutually-attracting bodies coming